luojiyin1987/todoTist/README.md

 - ✅ **NEW**: Full ConnectRPC protocol support with JSON transport
 - ✅ **NEW**: Type-safe API communication with Protocol Buffers
 - ✅ **NEW**: Optimized Protocol Buffer workflow with go generate
+- ✅ **NEW**: Eliminated type duplication by using AppTask from todo_connect.ts
+- ✅ **NEW**: Enhanced input validation in createRequests functions
+- ✅ **NEW**: Added BigInt to Number conversion with precision loss protection
+- ✅ **NEW**: Improved code organization and removed unused imports

 ### User Experience
 - ✅ Enhanced UI with better error messages